AppInnoVenture/android-pdfviewer/README.md

 pdfView.fromSource(DocumentSource)
 or
 pdfView.fromAsset(String)
-    .pages(0, 2, 1, 3, 3, 3) // all pages are displayed by default
+    .pages(0, 2, 1, 3, 3, 3) // Specifies which pages to display (e.g., pages 0, 1, 2, 3).
+By default, all pages are displayed.
-    .enableSwipe(true) // allows to block changing pages using swipe .swipeHorizontal(false)
+    .enableSwipe(true) // Enables or disables page changing via swipe gestures.
-    .enableDoubletap(true)
-    .defaultPage(0) // allows to draw something on the current page, usually visible in the middle of the screen .onDraw(onDrawListener) // allows to draw something on all pages, separately for every page.
-Called only for visible pages
+    .swipeHorizontal(false) // Sets swipe direction: false for vertical scrolling, true for horizontal scrolling.
+    .enableDoubletap(true) // Enables or disables double-tap to zoom functionality.
+    .defaultPage(0) // Sets the initial page to display when the PDF is loaded.
+    .onDraw(onDrawListener) // Allows custom drawing on the current visible page, called for each visible page.
+    .onDrawAll(onDrawListener) // Allows custom drawing on all pages, called for each page individually when rendered.
+    .onLoad(onLoadCompleteListener) // Called when the PDF document is fully loaded.
+    .onPageChange(onPageChangeListener) // Called when the user navigates to a different page.
+    .onPageScroll(onPageScrollListener) // Called continuously during page scrolling.
+    .onError(onErrorListener) // Called when an error occurs while loading or rendering the PDF.
+    .onPageError(onPageErrorListener) // Called when an error occurs on a specific page during rendering.
-    .onDrawAll(onDrawListener) // called after document is loaded and starts to be rendered .onLoad(onLoadCompleteListener)
+    .onRender(onRenderListener) // Called when the PDF document is rendered for the first time.
-    .onPageChange(onPageChangeListener)
-    .onPageScroll(onPageScrollListener)
-    .onError(onErrorListener)
-    .onPageError(onPageErrorListener) // called after document is rendered for the first time .onRender(onRenderListener) // called on single tap, return true if handled, false to toggle scroll handle visibility .onTap(onTapListener)
+    .onTap(onTapListener) // Called on a single tap; return true to handle the tap, false to toggle scroll handle visibility.
-    .onLongPress(onLongPressListener)
+    .onLongPress(onLongPressListener) // Called on a long press gesture.
-    .enableAnnotationRendering(false) // render annotations (such as comments, colors or forms) .password(null)
+    .enableAnnotationRendering(false) // Enables or disables rendering of PDF annotations (e.g., comments, highlights, forms).
-    .scrollHandle(null) // improve rendering a little bit on low-res screens .enableAntialiasing(true) // spacing between pages in dp.
-To define spacing color, set view background .pageSeparatorSpacing(PDF_VIEW_HANDLE_TEXT_INDICATOR_SIZE_DP)
+    .password(null) // Sets the password for encrypted PDFs; null if no password is required.
+    .scrollHandle(null) // Sets a custom scroll handle; null to use the default handle or disable it.
+    .enableAntialiasing(true) // Enables or disables antialiasing for smoother rendering, especially on low-resolution screens.
+    .pageSeparatorSpacing(PDF_VIEW_HANDLE_TEXT_INDICATOR_SIZE_DP) // Sets the spacing (in dp) between pages; set view background to define spacing color.
-    .autoSpacing(false) // add dynamic spacing to fit each page on its own on the screen .linkHandler(DefaultLinkHandler)
+    .autoSpacing(false) // Enables or disables dynamic spacing to fit each page individually on the screen.
+    .linkHandler(DefaultLinkHandler) // Sets a handler for processing PDF links (e.g., URLs, page links).
+    .pageFitPolicy(FitPolicy.WIDTH) // Sets the page fit policy: FitPolicy.WIDTH, FitPolicy.HEIGHT, or FitPolicy.BOTH.
-    .pageFitPolicy(FitPolicy.WIDTH) // mode to fit pages in the view .fitEachPage(false) // fit each page to the view, else smaller pages are scaled relative to largest page.
+    .fitEachPage(false) // If true, fits each page to the view; if false, smaller pages are scaled relative to the largest page.
-    .pageSnap(false) // snap pages to screen boundaries .pageFling(false) // make a fling change only a single page like ViewPager .nightMode(false) // toggle night mode
+    .pageSnap(false) // If true, pages snap to screen boundaries during scrolling.
-    .load();
+    .pageFling(false) // If true, a fling gesture changes only one page at a time, similar to a ViewPager.
+    .nightMode(false) // Enables or disables night mode for inverted colors (dark background, light text).
+    .load(); // Loads and renders the PDF with the specified configurations.
 ```

 * `pages` is optional, it allows you to filter and order the pages of the PDF as you need